 The SAE is designed to test your ability to apply knowledge and concepts to real-life scenarios in one of three AOEs: Instructional Design (ID), Training Delivery (TD), or Managing Learning Programs (MLP).

-For more information on the SAE, please visit the CPLP Certification Handbook.
+For more information on the SAE, please review the CPLP Handbook, available on the Active Candidates page on the ATD website.

 It’s not too early to consider when would be the right time for you to take the knowledge exam.
 The exam can be taken in one of four testing windows each year.
 Review the CPLP Test Schedule so that you can plan appropriately.